jkenlooper/puzzle-massive/_infra/README.md

 This deployment can be used when the changes are minor.
 It will update the application in-place instead of creating a whole new server to swap over to.

+It is recommended to test an in-place deployment by running it against the acceptance environment that was stood up with the same version that is in production.
+See /\_infra/acceptance/README.md

 Set the ENVIRONMENT and DIST_FILE variables as needed for doing an in-place deployment.
 The dist file will need to be created by running the `make dist` command on the development machine.